xginevra/FastRegProject/README.md

 find us here: http://medconnect.ecriprojects.de
 By Paniz, Paya, Ali, Franzi

+## Don't forget pulling before working on some pages

 pages "new_patient" and "update_patient" want to be redesigned, they are looking good but there is something missing - take a look at it either at strato or locally on your machine.

 ---------